-Whilst the Region's business base is predominately SME's, large enterprises employ the largest percentage of the workforce.
+Jobs by Business Size - whilst the Region's business base is predominately SMEs, large enterprises employ the largest percentage of the workforce.

-With over 49,000 enterprises, Glasgow City Region has the fourth largest business base amongst the UK's city regions.
+With over 49,000 enterprises, Glasgow City Region has the fourth largest business base amongst the UK's City Regions.

-An estimated 44% of GCR's jobs are in Small-to-Medium sized enterprises (0-249 employees), with the remaining 56% located in Large enterprises (250+ employees).
+An estimated 44% of GCRs jobs are? were in Small-to-Medium sized enterprises (SMEs, 0-249 employees), with the remaining 56% are located in Large enterprises (250+ employees).